json-api/json-api/format/index.md

 > Note: If present, a *related resource URL* must be a valid URL, even if the relationship isn't currently associated with any target resources.

-Besides the members described above (`self`, `resource`, `type`, `id`, `meta`, and the keys for pagination), a link object **MUST NOT** contain any additional members whose names start with alphanumeric characters.
-Additional members whose names start with non-alphanumeric characters are allowed.

 For example, the following article is associated with an `author` and `comments`:

 ```javascript